Skip to main content

 This follows first by Proposition 9.2.10, and then noticing that the second part is \(\beta\) traveled backwards so that we get minus the \(\beta\) integral.
 Thus the integral of \(\omega\) on \(U\) is path independent.

 However one states path independence, it is often a difficult criterion to check, you have to check something “for all paths.”
 There is a local criterion, a differential equation, that guarantees path independence, or in other words it guarantees an antiderivative \(f\) whose total derivative is the given one-form \(\omega\text{.}\) Since the criterion is local, we generally only find the function \(f\) locally.
-We can find the antiderivative in every so-called simply connected domain, which informally is a domain where every path between two points can be “continuously deformed” into any other path between those two points.
+We can find the antiderivative in every so-called simply connected domain, which informally is a connected open set where every path between two points can be “continuously deformed” into any other path between those two points.
 But to make matters simple, we prove the result for so-called star-shaped domains, which is often good enough.
 As a bonus the proof in the star-shaped case constructs the antiderivative explicitly.
 As balls are star-shaped we then have the result locally.

 Definition 9.3.5.